 Students are also required to meet a measure of incremental progress.
 Students must maintain a minimum quantitative measure of progress defined as credit hour completion.
-Students must complete a minimum of 66.67 percent of all course work attempted to receive Title IV assistance.
+Students must complete a minimum of 66.67 percent of all course work attempted during a semester to receive Title IV assistance.
 If a student fails to complete the minimum 66.67 percent of scheduled hours, he/she will be placed on probation.
-Title IV financial aid students on probation must complete a Request for Appeal form in order to be considered for financial aid reinstatement.
-Appeal forms are available in the Office of Student Affairs.

-Hours attempted include all hours that appear on the transcript, including those with "W", "P", "S", "U", and "I" grades (please refer to page 54 for the grading policy).
-Attempted hours also include any remedial, repeated, transfer (count towards degree), and academic amnesty hours.
+Any student not completing a minimum 66.67 percent of hours attempeted two semesters in a row will be suspended for a minimum of one semester from financial aid (including summer semester).
+The student may appeal the suspension by completing the request for appeal form which can be found in the Office of Student Affairs or on the Fletcher website.
+Decisions of the appeal committee are final.
+Students on suspension are eligible to re-enroll at Fletcher but will be classified as self-pay students.
+Hours attempted include all hours that appear on the transcript, including those with "W", "P", "S", "U", and "I" grades (please refer to the grading policy).
+Attempted hours also include any remedial, repeated, transfer, and academic amnesty hours.
 (All hours, that count towards the student's degree, that appear on the transcript are counted as attempted, even those for semesters in which the student did not receive aid.)

-Refer to the table below to check your credit hour completion.
-For example, if you attempted (started the semester with) 12 credit hours, you must earn (end the semester with) a minimum of 8 credit hours to remain eligible for financial assistance.
+Refer to the table below to check credit hour completion.
+For example, if a student attempted (started the semester with) 12 credit hours, he/she must earn (end the semester with) a minimum of 8 credit hours to remain eligible for financial assistance.